jspopisno1/Beard/README.md

 ### beardUtils.js

 After loading beardUtils.js, a new method getIDEDefs() will be populated to Beard.
 If you call Beard.getIDEDefs(), it will return you the current templates structure as lines of javascript assignments.
+I create this util method because I am a little bit lazy...

 Well, the advantage is... if you are using some IDE (say, NetBeans), if you copy this def part to your project.
 The instant help will know the structure of the templates.
 For instance, the example above.
 If you run getIDEDefs() and copy